costakevinn/time-series-distance-estimation/README.md

 # Time Series Distance Estimation
-**Irregular time series analytics, data pipeline and statistical regression (NASA ADS / arXiv:2311.04470)**
+**Irregular time series, feature engineering and regression pipeline (NASA ADS / arXiv:2311.04470)**

 This repository contains the paper PDF and analysis notebooks for a project published on **NASA ADS (arXiv:2311.04470)** that implements a complete **time series and statistical modeling pipeline** using real observational data.